-After grounding yourself or whenever you can make time, sit on your bed or in a chair for five to 10 minutes and control your breath, focusing your attention on your chest or belly, says Gibson.
-This “strengthens and rewires your brain to bring interoceptive signals into greater conscious awareness.”
-The more you practice, the better you’ll get.
+After grounding yourself or whenever you can make time, sit on your bed or in a chair for five to ten minutes and control your breath, focusing your attention on your chest or belly, says Gibson.
+This "strengthens and rewires your brain to bring interoceptive signals into greater conscious awareness".
+The more you practise, the better you'll get.

 3. Go with your gut.

-Your mind can tempt you into either overdoing things (a common problem for the get-after-it type) or selling yourself short (particularly when you’re tense or tired), says Sue Falsone, a clinical specialist in sports physical therapy who specializes in recovery.
+Your mind can tempt you into either overdoing things (a common problem for the get-after-it type) or selling yourself short (particularly when you're tense or tired), says Sue Falsone, a clinical specialist in sports physiotherapy who specialises in recovery.
 To hit your just-right point, Falsone and Silver-Fagan recommend starting with what intuitively comes to you first, checking in with how it feels, then adjusting from there.

 Let's say you're doing a workout and the trainer cues a set of push-ups, with an option to do a modified version on your knees, a strict push-up or an advanced decline push-up.
 If the strict push-up feels right in that moment, start there, says Silver-Fagan.
 But if it doesn't immediately feel like the good kind of challenge (as in, you notice shoulder pain or a breakdown in your form), drop to your knees.
 On the flip side, if you start with a strict push-up and feel you could use an even greater challenge, try propping up your feet.
 Or stay right where you are if you're experiencing that perfect "this is hard but I got it" feeling.